Youth flock to mobile messaging apps, may be threat to Facebook

 "The tried and true approach for a social network is first you build a network, then you build apps on your own, then you open it up to third party developers," said Charles Hudson, a partner at early stage venture capital firm SoftTech VC.

-The moves mirror Facebook's younger days, when its user growth and revenues were boosted by game publishers like Zynga Inc, which made popular games like FarmVille for the Facebook platform.
+The moves mirror Facebook's younger days, when its user growth and revenues were boosted by game publishers like Zynga Inc (ZNGA.O), which made popular games like FarmVille for the Facebook platform.

 In the South Korean market, for instance, eight of the top ten highest grossing Android apps are games built on top of KakaoTalk.
 Tencent announced in November that it would introduce a mobile wallet feature enabling payment for goods with WeChat.
 And Tencent also makes money in China by using the app's location data to displaying nearby merchants' deals to potential customers.